A lot or a little?

-TIME BANDITS is an enjoyable romp meant to appeal to the adventurous child in everyone.
-Directed by "Monty Python's Flying Circus" animator Terry Gilliam, the movie takes its young hero on an absurdist tour through various times and places in history.
+This movie is an enjoyable romp meant to appeal to the adventurous child in everyone.
+Directed by "Monty Python's Flying Circus" animator Terry Gilliam, Time Bandits takes its young hero on an absurdist tour through various times and places in history.
 A considerable vein of black humor and irreverence runs through the movie, giving it a sharp edge not often found in kids' fantasies.

 The film's look is and special effects are impressive and imaginative, but the plot and characters are somewhat inconsistent and the satire is frequently harsh.
 Older kids may find the black humor hilarious, but it's questionable viewing for the very young.
 Still, the film's virtues easily outweigh its flaws and it's a perfect movie for those who prefer their fantasy with a bit of bite.

 - On DVD or streaming: January 27, 2004

 - Cast: John Cleese, Sean Connery, Shelley Duvall

 - Director: Terry Gilliam